 The $2.8bn Girassol project is located within Block 17, about 210km north-northwest of Luanda, Angola.
-It lies in 1,350m of water and has been developed using a subsea facility tied back to a floating production, storage and offloading unit (FPSO).
+It lies in 1,350m of water and was developed using a subsea facility tied back to a floating production, storage and offloading unit (FPSO).

-The bare hull was built in the Hyundai Heavy Industries (HHI) shipyard in Korea and moved out of dry dock in July 1999.
-It can store two million barrels of crude oil and support processes with a capacity of 200,000b/d.
+The bare hull of the FPSO was built in the Hyundai Heavy Industries (HHI) shipyard in Korea and moved out of the dry dock in July 1999.
+It can store two million barrels of crude oil and support processes with a capacity of 200,000bpd.

 Deadweight is 343,000t which includes 98% of cargo capacity and 50% of slop tanks.

 The hull features a double-sided construction with 12 ballast wing tanks measuring 7m wide, as well as two fore-peak and two aft-peak ballast tanks.
-In total, it has 12 cargo tanks.
+It has 12 cargo tanks in total.

-It contains living quarters, oil treatment facilities, storage, metering and offloading, gas treatment and reinjection facilities.
+The topsides contain living quarters, oil treatment facilities, storage, metering and offloading, gas treatment and re-injection facilities.

 The integrated deck is 180m long and 60m wide, and weighs approximately 20,000t.
 The process deck is located 7m above the deck of the hull.
-It contains facilities for produced water treatment at a flow rate of 180,000BPD as well as facilities for three million m³/day gas lift, eight million m³/d gas compression at 285 bars and gas dehydration.
+It contains facilities for produced water treatment at a flow rate of 180,000bpd, as well as facilities for three million cubic metres per day gas lift, eight million m³/day gas compression at 285 bars, and gas dehydration.

-The living quarters unit is located at the aft end of the hull and is designed to accommodate 140 people in 80 cabins.
+The living quarters unit, located at the aft end of the hull, is designed to accommodate 140 people in 80 cabins.

 Mooring, risers and umbilicals of the west African FPSO